Diontae Johnson Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 Season Stats

-- This season Johnson has 59 catches (95 targets), leading his team with 714 receiving yards (71.4 per game) plus four touchdowns.
+- Johnson's team-leading 714 receiving yards (71.4 per game) have come on 59 receptions (95 targets) including four touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Bengals.